-If you teach about the formation of the solar system, you probably know that finding age appropriate activities can be a huge challenge!
-Teaching the solar system’s formation (or nebular theory) can seem really intimidating to sixth graders!
+If you teach about the formation of the solar system, you probably know that finding age-appropriate activities can be a huge challenge!
+Teaching the solar system’s formation (or nebular theory) can seem really intimidating to sixth-grade teachers!
+That’s why I’ve put together these five activities for teaching about solar system formation.

 Over the years, I’ve found some fun and engaging activities to help students learn about (and understand) the steps in the formation of the solar system.

-After they have their cards ordered, I have students write down their predicted order of the solar system’s formation so they can refer to it and make changes as the lesson continues.
+After they have placed their cards in order, I have students write down their predicted order of the solar system’s formation so they can refer to it and make changes as the lesson continues.
+You can find an easy to use card sort included in the formation of the solar system lesson.

 2. Formation of of the Solar System Presentation and Notes

-These notes are a helpful tool to refer to throughout the rest of the activities.
+These notes are a helpful tool that your students can refer to with the following activities.

-Students have a hard time grasping the concept that an object spinning really fast can flatten.
+Students also often have a hard time grasping the concept that the shape of an object spinning really fast can flatten.
 Spinning a water balloon on an electric drill really captures their attention and helps kids to understand this difficult concept!

-I created a detailed tutorial explaining the set up in my Instagram story highlights under “Lab Fun“.
+Wondering how to make this demo?
+I created a detailed tutorial explaining the setup in my Instagram story highlights under “Lab Fun.”

 4. Solar System Formation Activity (Cut and Paste)